cwi-dis/igor/doc/overview.rst

 There is no friendly user interface yet to manually modify the database.

-There is no friendly user interface yet to modify actions.
+There is no friendly user interface yet to modify simpleActions.

 Mirroring and distributing the database over multiple Igor instances is planned but not implemented yet.